Scalable-NYU/Aggregated-Feed-Audio-Player/README.md

 1. **Install dependencies**

-The original library is already created so you only need to add new packages on it.
-Run the following to install existing packages:
+The original library is already created so you only need to add new packages in it.
+In *cc_radio_flask_1.0* directory, run the following to install existing packages:

 ```
 pip install -r requirements.txt
 ```